QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for MSI (-27.94%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-MSI fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for MSI (140.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
+This is considered extremely upbeat, hence MSI passes the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-MSI's annual earnings growth rate of 55.21%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.
+MSI's annual earnings growth rate of 20.19%, Based on the average of the 3, 4 and 5 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.

 EARNINGS CONSISTENCY: [PASS]